mikolysz/enably/README.md

 ## How to contribute:

 1. Install Node, Postgres, Go and [golang-migrate](https://github.com/golang-migrate/migrate/tree/master/cmd/migrate).
 1. Create a postgres role called `enably` with password `enably`, and a database called `enably_dev`.
 Grant all privileges on that database to this role.
+You can use different credentials, but you'll need to update the later steps accordingly.
 1. Clone the repo.
 1. Run the migrations with `migrate -path=migrations -database='postgres://enably:enably@localhost/enably_dev?sslmode=disable' up`
 1. Copy .env..example to .env and fill in the missing values.